mqAncientHistory/cityOfRome/_posts/2018-10-22-HaydenBayne-FireOfRome.md

 <p>Once the fire had passed the circus, the fire was met by the overburdened, narrow, and irregular streets of Rome <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Tacitus/Annals/15B*.html"><span class="underline">(Tac. <em>Ann</em>.
 15.38.3)</span></a>.
 Being so close together, the buildings allowed easy transfer of fire between them, and even Tacitus remarks on how quickly the fire spread <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Tacitus/Annals/15B*.html"><span class="underline">(Tac. <em>Ann</em>.
 15.38.5)</span></a>.
 Although Tacitus does not give us a direction of the fire, he sets up some important boundaries.
 He says that the fire was put out at the foot of the Esquiline Hill (Region V) and that Nero opened up the Campus Martius to the displaced populace <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Tacitus/Annals/15B*.html"><span class="underline">(Tac. <em>Ann</em>.
 15.39-40)</span></a>.
 The structures that he mentions that burned can also be used to deduct the direction and behaviour of the fire <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Tacitus/Annals/15B*.html"><span class="underline">(Tac. <em>Ann</em>.
 15.41.1)</span></a>.
 These can be traced to the Aventine Hill (Region XIII), <em>Forum Boarium</em> (Near <em>Porta Flumentana</em>), and <em>Forum Romanum</em> (Region VIII).
 As all of these are west of the ignition spot, an Easterly wind can be deduced as highly likely, at-least in the early stages of the fire.
 The fact that the fire eventually spread North East to the Esquiline Hill means that either a wind change occurred sometime during the fire, or regardless of the wind, the sheer amount of fuel allowed the fire to travel against the wind.
 Either way, it shows a characteristically dangerous fire which would have been near impossible to put out.</p>

 {% include lightbox.html
 caption="*Figure 4.* Map of Rome showing the Regions and walls of Rome c.
 300 AD.
-An edit of an original by [fr:User:ColdEel & edited by nl:Gebruiker:Joris](https://en.wikipedia.org/wiki/File:Plan_Rome-_Servische_Muur.png), CC BY-SA 3.0." image="Hayden/fig4-map.png" width="1128" height="900" %}
+An edit of an original by [fr:User:ColdEel & edited by nl:Gebruiker:Joris](https://en.wikipedia.org/wiki/File:Plan_Rome-_Servische_Muur.png), used under CC BY-SA 3.0." image="Hayden/fig4-map.png" width="1128" height="900" %}